SimGuo/docs/OpenCV NN vs Shogun NN.md

-* Lets start with the first step.
+* Let us start with the first step.

 We will be preparing a ```CDynamicObjectArray```.
 It creates an array that can be used like a list or an array.
 We then append information related to number of neurons per layer in there respective order.